A Guest Post by Patrick Ashley

 Like anything in photography, it can be done, but can it be done well?
 That’s the question.
 Not just any photo can be used; and once a candidate photo is considered, the tilt shift post processing procedure must be done right as well.

-At tiltshiftable.com, I’ve got a post up about what constitutes a good candidate photo for a tilt shift treatment:
+At tiltshiftable.com (site no longer live), I’ve got a post up about what constitutes a good candidate photo for a tilt shift treatment:

 - The photo must be taken from above, but not directly overhead.
 This only reflects what someone taking a photo of a miniature scene would likely do; it’s unlikely they would (or even could) be level to the subject.
 If you have a direct over shot, you won’t be able to get a decent depth of field that is required.